The Tragic Muse of Modern Psychology: Christiana Morgan

 Christiana Morgan (Translate This Darkness)

-Between the ages of 11 and 19, I took so many standardized intelligence and personality tests that I remember the somatic experience of each one: the draining hourglass synchronized to the smog that often obscured access to my thoughts; the suggestive, ominous Rorschach inkblots tightening my throat at my absolute conviction that everything I saw in those shapes would signal to the examiner—and to the world—my extreme wrongness, and then that other test with those dark, ambiguous drawings tugging like intuition, alerting me to future danger.
+Between the ages of 11 and 19, I took so many standardized intelligence and personality tests that I remember the somatic experience of each one: the draining hourglass synchronized to the smog that often obscured access to my thoughts; the suggestive, ominous Rorschach inkblots tightening my throat at my absolute conviction that everything I saw in those shapes would signal to the examiner—and the world—my extreme wrongness, and then that other test with those dark, ambiguous drawings tugging like intuition, alerting me to future danger.

-The specific images portrayed people turned away from one another, collapsed on beds, seemingly without expression and yet imbued entirely with an emotional resonance that had lived inside of me always, worrying away the lining of my daily existence.
+The specific images portrayed people turned away from one another, collapsed on beds, seemingly without expression, and yet imbued entirely with an emotional resonance that had lived inside of me always, worrying away the lining of my daily existence.

 From the Thematic Apperception Test, Morgan and Murray